THEOplayer/documentation/theoplayer/how-to-guides/07-miscellaneous/09-preloading.md

 ## Remarks

-Note that THEOplayer will always prefer downloading data for the currently playing video over downloading data for a preloading video.
+- THEOplayer will always prefer downloading data for the currently playing video over downloading data for a preloading video.
 Only when the currently playing video has enough data to play to the end of the video, will the player start preloading other videos.
+- When preloading the first segment(s) (preload 'auto)', the first frame of the video will be shown under the Big Play Button, if there is no poster.

 ## Resources